-I hold a Diploma in Psychotherapeutic Counselling and am a registered member of the BACP, which means that I adhere to the requisite ethical standards of that governing body.
+I am a qualified Psychotherapist and am a registered member of both the UKCP and the BACP, which means that I adhere to the requisite ethical standards of those governing bodies.

 I think that my own professional background in both the corporate and creative worlds, puts me in a unique position to understand not only how hard it can be to keep our heads above water at work when we are struggling with issues outside of it, but also, how demanding work environments and the often dysfunctional dynamics that go with them, can bring tremendous pressure to bear on us.

 This is not an exhaustive list, but these are some of the areas I work with:

 Accredited register membership

 I charge £90 per session.

 It can help to have a brief phone discussion before deciding whether to meet and I am happy to do that.

 Please contact me by email to discuss available slots.